Computer Science with Software Development BSc (Hons)

 Not Accepted

-Pass Access to HE Diploma in a relevant subject with 45 Level 3 credits, with 39 at Distinction (including 15 in Mathematical or Computer Science credits) and 6 at Merit.
+Pass Access with 36 Level 3 credits at Distinction (including 15 in Mathematical or Computer Science credits) and 9 Level 3 credits at Merit

 GCSE Mathematics and English at grade 4/C required.
 Applicants with equivalent qualifications or who do not meet these GCSE requirements will be considered on an individual basis according to their circumstances.